tranvictor/ethashproof/Readme.md

 ### The output
 When you run `ethashproof`, it will print:
 1. DAG dataset generation progress (if you dont have the dataset for the epoch corresponding to the block number)
-2. DAG dataset elements that were used in ethash POW
+2. An array of DAG dataset element arrays (that were used in ethash POW).
+The array is flatten.
+(Check DAG data element encoding section)
-3. Merkle proofs for all of the elements above
+3. An array of all merkle proofs for all of the elements above (check Merkle audit proof encoding section)
 4. Merkle root of the dataset

 ## Explanations